abdelkimo/or-tools/doc_sources/MANUAL/source/manual/LNS.rst

     ..  [#very_large_scale_neighborhood_methods] *Very Large-Scale Neighbourhood* methods are more defined by the fact that the neighborhoods considered are growing exponentially in the size of the input than the way these neighborhoods are explored.
-But if you want to expore these huge neighborhoods efficiently, you must do so heuristically, hence our shortcut in the "definition" of
+But if you want to explore these huge neighborhoods efficiently, you must do so heuristically, hence our shortcut in the "definition" of
-        *Very Large Neighbourhood* methods.
+        *Very Large-Scale Neighbourhood* methods.

-    **Large Neighbourhood Search (LNS)** is one of those VLN methods.
+    **Large Neighbourhood Search (LNS)** is one of those VLN methods and is especially well suited to be combined with Constraint Programming.

 ..  toctree::